You can get help with using Archie for all the features mentioned here. This help is only available after you have logged into Archie.

 - The folder view on the right shows the contents of the current folder.

 - There is a toolbar just above the tree on the left side.
 You can choose what you want to view here.
-The options are 'All entities', 'All affiliated entities' (i.e. all those you have a role in), and 'Primary entity only' (i.e. your Group)
+The options are 'Show all group', 'Show affiliated groups' (i.e. all those you have a role in), and 'Show primary group' (i.e. your Group)

 - Archie has is a 'Quick Search' and an 'Advanced Search' option.